mirego/debug-panel/README.md

 ```

 This will either print<br>
-`Repository value: String value`<br>
-or<br>
-`Repository value: Overridden value`<br><br>
-if `Overridden value` has been input inside the generated text field.
+`Repository value: String value` or `Repository value: Overridden value` depending if `Overridden value` has been input inside the generated text field.

 <a name="architecture"></a>
 ## Architecture

 The generated use case and repository implementations have the `open` modifier, which means you can extend them to add more functionalities if you need.<br>
 If your project has a dependency injection library like [Koin](https://insert-koin.io/) and you have your own extended classes, you can annotate them with either `@Factory` or `@Single`.<br>
-If you don't need to override these classes, you can just put the generated ones manually in the dependencies injection modules.
+If you don't need to override these classes, you can just put them manually in the dependencies injection modules.

 <a name="license"></a>
 ## License